08 Feb Xanax Withdrawal Timeline

 Entering into a professional rehabilitation facility offers addicts and substance abusers the best chances for full recovery.
-Constant supervision is often necessary to help the patient deal with all of their withdrawal symptoms safely and effectively.
+Constant supervision is often necessary to help the patient deal with all of their withdrawal symptoms safely and effectively during the treatment program.
 A rehab facility can offer supervision, monitoring of symptoms and support in a safe and controlled environment.

 This process might seem scary, but it’s important to remember that these facilities exist to help users rehabilitate and offer the best support available to help addicts recover.

-If you were considering entering rehab, the process would go something like this:
+If you were considering entering rehab because you are addicted to xanax, the process would go something like this: